LukeGix/CTF-Writeups/Streams/Streams_writeup.md

 0000**23**0000000000 |
 0000**26**0000000000 |

-These are the hex values that I found
+These are the hex values that I found.

 I tried to use his python script to map the `xx` values of the packets with the keys, but it didn't worked for me.
 Eventually I figured out that these values are not the hex values of the key pressed, but they are the hex values of the **Usage IDs** of the keys.
 Fortunately I found a PDF from usb.org that explain the translation between Usage ID and key value.
 Link to the pdf --> https://usb.org/sites/default/files/documents/hut1_12v2.pdf (page 53)